AnabellaHsiao/Codestructionzone/README.md

   - Provides a user-friendly interface for users to write and test their code.

-  - The editor is used to compile the code and provide feedback on the correctness of the user's solution.
+  - The editor is used to visualize the code and provide feedback on the correctness of the user's solution.

 - **Auth0 (1 point)**

   - Auth0 is used for user authentication and management.

-  - The platform allows users to create their own profiles via their email.
+  - The platform allows users to create their own profiles via email.

   - This will be especially important for protecting children's personal information, and ensuring a safe and secure learning environment.